ChristineSchaefer/sexism_detection_bert/README.md

 # sexism_detection_bert
-Implementation automatic sexism detection with BERT
+Implementation of automatic sexism detection with BERT